weberlab-hhu/Predmoter/docs/performance.md

    - argument: ``--ram-efficient false``
    - compresses all data and stores it in RAM
-   - takes time, depending on the dataset size a significant amount of time (the longest tested around 2h), before training to process all the data
+   - takes time, depending on the dataset size a significant amount of time (the longest tested around 1.5 h), before training to process all the data
    - the data processing time and memory consumption is multiplied by the number of devices used to train on
    - training is faster afterwards, since the data was already processed